 Kicking the habit of prescription drugs, street drugs or alcohol -- or any other substance use disorder -- is a major achievement.
 You have a lot to be proud of, yet you still have some work ahead of you.
 Detox is only the start of a long process through which you’ll learn to manage cravings and avoid relapse.

-Counseling is an essential part of drug abuse treatment for many people.
-Cognitive behavioral therapy, family counseling, and other therapy approaches can help people recovering from opioid addiction stay clean.
-Psychotherapy can also treat the other mental health conditions that often contribute to prescription drug abuse.
+Counseling is a mainstay of substance use disorder treatment for many people.
+Cognitive behavioral therapy, family counseling, and other types of therapy can help you stay clean.
+Psychotherapy can also treat other mental health conditions that often play a role in substance abuse.

-Opioid addiction is more than a physical dependence on drugs.
-Even after detox, when physical dependence is cured, addicts are at high risk for relapse.
-Psychological and social factors are often powerful stimuli for prescription drug abuse relapse:
+A substance use disorder is more than a physical dependence on drugs or alcohol.
+Even after detox, when your body is no longer dependent, you’re at high risk for relapse.
+Certain psychological and social factors can be powerful triggers that lead to relapse:

 - Stress, especially sudden life stresses